nitros12/blog_/content/writing-a-discord-library-using-polysemy.md

-The manual type applications would normally not be necessary if you were to use [`Polysemy.Plugin`](https://hackage.haskell.org/package/polysemy-plugin), but haddock currently (GHC 8.6.5) dies when it tries to build docs with the plugin enable.
+The manual type applications would normally not be necessary if you were to use [`Polysemy.Plugin`](https://hackage.haskell.org/package/polysemy-plugin), but haddock currently (GHC 8.6.5) dies when it tries to build docs with the plugin enabled.

 ### Usage {#usage}